Privacy-Police/Differential-Privacy/README.md

 All the codes related to the basic synthesizer can be found in the [basic_synthesizer](./basic_synthesizer) directory.
 The directory also contains example notebooks that demonstrate how to generate the synthetic datasets and test the performance metrics for the basic synthesizer (eg: [adult dataset example](./basic_synthesizer/adult_sample.ipynb)).

-All the scripts to train the Differentially Private Normalizing Flows model are located in the [normalizing_flows](./normalizing_flows) directory.
+All the scripts to train the Differentially Private Normalizing Flows model are located in the this root directory.
 Each of the scripts contain various options to run the code.
 Please run `python <script>.py --help` to see all the options before running the code.

 #### Training the Model